Skip to primary navigation Skip to content Skip to footer

 Different dolphin species have varying lifespans.
 For instance, the bottlenose dolphin, one of the most well-known species, can live for 40 to 50 years in the wild.
 On the other hand, the orca, which is the largest member of the dolphin family, has been known to live up to 90 years in exceptional cases.

-Dolphin calves are born tail-first after a gestation period that varies from 9 to 17 months, depending on the species.
-Calves stay close to their mothers, nursing for up to two years, and learning essential life skills for survival.
+Dolphin calves are born tail-first after a gestation period that ranges between 9 and 17 months, depending on the species.
+Newborn calves stay close to their mothers, nursing for up to two years while learning the essential skills needed for survival.
+This stage is critical for bonding and development, and mothers are known to be incredibly attentive and protective.

 Adulthood